cityofaustin/coa-dev-challenges/backend/README.md

 Your challenge will be to figure out how to query the `.txt` files in [`gtfs-capmetro-june-2018`](./gtfs-capmetro-june-2018) and then build an API that serves that data.

 You should be able to complete this challenge without using any transit specific libraries, but feel free to use one if you'd like. [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) is a community curated list of tools that can help you understand how to work with GTFS data.

+### Get started

+- Install dependencies with `pipenv install --dev`.
+- Run the app with `pipenv run python src/main.py`.
+- If you choose to use sqlite3, we have boilerplate code built out for you.
+Initialize your database by running `pipenv run python src/scripts/init_db.py`

 ## The API